by Jeff Blakley

 The map shows all of the area south of Miami, including Cutler, Larkin and Perrine.
 It names some of the finger glades and shows the route of the rough trail that ran from Miami down to Cutler and the Longview Trail/Homestead Road that ran from Cutler to Camp Longview.
-Note how that “road” runs from southwest of Homestead to Perrine and then straight east into Cutler, where the early pioneers in this area purchased their supplies from either the Brown & Moody or Tweedell Bros. stores.
+Note how the “road” runs from southwest of Homestead to Perrine and then straight east into Cutler, where the early pioneers in this area purchased their supplies from either the Brown & Moody or Tweedell Bros. stores.
 A close examination of the route shows that it ran through most of the earliest homestead claims in what was then known as the Homestead Country.
-Camp Longview, the termination of that “road,” was located a short distance southeast of the intersection of Loveland Road (S.W.
+Camp Longview, the termination of the Longview Trail, was located a short distance southwest of the intersection of Loveland Road (S.W.
 217 Ave.) and Palm Drive (S.W.
 344 St.)

 This is a large file, so be patient while it downloads.